Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Introduction

-In this work, we use the very first data from the \cite{Q1cite} to explore the connectivity of galaxy clusters as a function of cluster mass and galaxy member properties, and we showcase the capabilities of future analyses of \Euclid data when the survey will be completed.
-To do so, we combine a sample of about 220 already-known clusters, detected in optical and X-ray surveys \citep{ROSAT,SDSS,DES_survey,E_ROSITA}, with the skeleton of the cosmic web surrounding them and derived from the galaxy distribution in \Euclid \citep{Q1-SP028}.
-In this study, filament finders are applied on a selected sample of galaxies projected in 2-D projected slices centred on each cluster redshift.
-The paper is organized as follows.
-In Sect. \ref{sect:data}, the selected sample of clusters and the method used to reconstruct the cosmic web skeleton around them are described.
-In Sect. \ref{sect:connect}, we explore the connectivity of clusters as a function of cluster properties such as cluster mass and galaxy member properties.
-Finally, in Sect. \ref{sect:conclus}, we summarise our main results.
-We consider here a flat $\Lambda$CDM cosmology with cosmological parameters from the {\it Planck} mission \citep{PLANCK_2014} namely $\Omega_{\Lambda} = 0.693$, $\Omega_{\textrm{m}} = 0.307$, $\Omega_{\textrm{b}} = 0.04825$, $\sigma_{8} = 0.8288$, and $h = 0.6777$.
+For this work, we used the very first data from the \cite{Q1cite} to explore the connectivity of galaxy clusters as a function of cluster mass and galaxy member properties, and we showcase the capabilities of future analyses of \Euclid data when the survey is completed.
+To do so, we combined a sample of about 220 already-known clusters, detected in optical and X-ray surveys \citep{ROSAT,SDSS,DES_survey,E_ROSITA}, with the skeleton of the cosmic web surrounding them and derived from the galaxy distribution in \Euclid \citep{Q1-SP028}.
+In this study, filament finders are applied on a selected sample of galaxies in 2D projected slices centred on each cluster redshift.
+The paper is organised as follows.
+In Sect. \ref{sect:data} the selected sample of clusters and the method used to reconstruct the cosmic web skeleton around them are described.
+In Sect. \ref{sect:connect} we explore the connectivity of clusters as a function of cluster properties such as cluster mass and galaxy member properties.
+Finally, in Sect. \ref{sect:conclus} we summarise our main results.
+We consider here a flat $\Lambda$CDM cosmology with cosmological parameters from the {\it Planck} mission \citep{PLANCK_2014}, namely $\Omega_{\Lambda} = 0.693$, $\Omega_{\textrm{m}} = 0.307$, $\Omega_{\textrm{b}} = 0.04825$, $\sigma_{8} = 0.8288$, and $h = 0.6777$.